intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 # Miscellaneous Tips

-(1) Please be aware that we need to set argument `torchscript=True` when loading model with `from_pretrained()` function if we are running the script in `deployment_mode`.

-(2) We can build up LLM services optimized by Intel® Extension for PyTorch\* with Triton Server.
+(1) We can build up LLM services optimized by Intel® Extension for PyTorch\* with Triton Server.
 Please refer [here](../../../serving/triton/README.md) for best practice.

-(3) The LLM inference methods introduced in this page can be well applied for AWS.
+(2) The LLM inference methods introduced in this page can be well applied for AWS.
 We can just follow the above instructions and enjoy the boosted performance of LLM with Intel® Extension for PyTorch\* optimizations on the AWS instances.